CodeByAtharva/web-app-for-mental-health-well-being/README.md

 6. Open your browser and go to `http://localhost:3000`

 ## Usage

-[Provide instructions and examples on how to use your project]

 1. Register for an account or log in
 2. Update your current mood